Exploring Healthcare Careers

 Please complete the following forms, and attach them to your application, or email them to Human Resources at firstname.lastname@example.org after submitting your application:

 - Letter of Recommendation from parent/guardian

 - Letter of Recommendation from a science teacher, administrator, or school counselor

 - Students who have an interest in exploring healthcare as a career

 - Students who are performing well and stand out as leaders within their schools and communities.

-Applications are available from any Reno County high school guidance counselor’s office, or here.
-Students will be accepted into the program based upon meeting the above criteria and taking part in a pre-employment interview.
+Ten students will be accepted into the program, based upon meeting the above criteria and taking part in a pre-employment interview.

 “The Academy was a great experience.
 I participated in a variety of different areas, including surgery and rehab services.
 Dr. Fan was a great teacher and showed me a better perspective of healthcare.
 I thank everyone who gave me this opportunity and made the Academy continue another year!” – Raven Bright